 For the DC filter I used the RStAudio XOno 2019 project.
 The board is constructed in such a way that even much bigger capacitors than needed for the XOno 2019 can be placed.
 Here it is 2× 47000μF electrolytic capacitors.

-I took the inrush current limitation from the ES4 project.
-So this power amplifier also receives my remote on/off control.
+I took the inrush current limiter from the ES3 project (see above), but here in the version I used in the ES4.
+Thus, this power amplifier also receives my remote on/off control.

 For the analog power supply I designed a new circuit board.
 It consists of snubber networks, ultra fast soft recovery diodes in the bridge rectifier and a capacitor bank with 10× 10000μF electrolytic capacitors.
 The ground-earth connection is made, as always with me, specifically via a diode-resistor network.

 In March 2021, the time had finally come for the power amplifier to make its first sound with my RiPol subwoofer.
 The picture below shows how I installed the components.
 The transformer sits on a mounting plate that was insulated from the base plate with a rubber buffer – although this is not really necessary with Müller Elektrotechnik transformers.
 On the rear panel you can see a short-circuit plug that is needed for unbalanced operation.

 The next picture shows the rear view.
 On the left you can see the mains socket and the mains switch, in between are the input and output of the remote on/off control.
 The heat sink with the Hypex module is mounted in the middle.
 The heat sink is overdimensioned; even when the maximum output power is used, it does not get warm.
 On the right side are the audio connections.
 You can drive the power amplifier balanced or unbalanced.
 In the second case, you need the above-mentioned short-circuit plug, which is then plugged into the XLR socket.
 The loudspeaker sockets are double and connected in parallel, very useful when operating an RiPol.